 Plasma lipid status was examined in three groups: CRI patients, patients on hemodialysis and a control group.
 The first examined group consisted of 18 CRI patients (6 females and 12 males).
 The second one comprised 60 patients (28 females and 32 males) on hemodialysis.
-Patients were dialysed two to three times weekly for 5 6 hours using bicarbonate (BD) or acetate-based (AD) fluid on cellulose-acetate dialysis membrane.
+Patients were dialyzed two to three times weekly for 5-6 hours using bicarbonate (BD) or acetate-based (AD) fluid on a cellulose-acetate dialysis membrane.
 Hemodialysis patients had received replacement therapy from one to ten years.
-To examine the influence of the type of dialysis on the lipid disturbance we examined 27 patients on acetate and 33 on bicarbonate hemodialysis.
-Clotting of the extracorporal circuit was avoided by using of an anticoagulant such as low-molecular-weight heparin.
-The patients received standard heparin (1/3 as loading dose and 2/3 as continuous does) but no other anticoagulant or antiaggregation drugs.
+To examine the influence of the type of dialysis on the lipid disturbance, we examined 27 patients on acetate and 33 on bicarbonate hemodialysis.
+Clotting of the extracorporal circuit was avoided by using an anticoagulant such as low-molecular-weight heparin.
+The patients received standard heparin (1/3 as loading dose and 2/3 as continuous dose) but no other anticoagulant or anti-aggregation drugs.

-CRI patients had the following ethiology: endemic nephropathy (n=7), glomerulonephritis (n=3), systemic lupus (n=1), chronic pielonephritis (n=2) and 5 were with unknown ethyology.
+Plasma lipoproteins and diabetic nephropathy.
+CRI patients had the following etiology: endemic nephropathy (n=7), glomerulonephritis (n=3), systemic lupus (n=1), chronic pielonephritis (n=2) and 5 were with unknown etiology.
 The diagnosis of chronic renal insufficiency is based on the elevated value of creatinine (>178 mmol/L).
-Patients on hemodialysis were with this ethyology: endemic nephropathy (n=35), glomerulonephritis (n=6), systemic lupus (n=2), reflux nephropatia (n=4), bilateral nephroctomia (n=1) and 12 were with unknown ethyology.
-Patients were dialysed when symptoms of uremia were detected or the value of serum urea was >35.6 mmol/L or creatinine >763 μmol/L. Patients in predialysis and dialysis group were consuming protein-restricted diet, which is rich in carbohydrates and fat (commonly prescribed to delay the onset of uremia), none were treated with lipid-lowering drugs or hormone replacement therapy.
+Patients on hemodialysis were with this etiology: endemic nephropathy (n=35), glomerulonephritis (n=6), systemic lupus (n=2), reflux nephropatia (n=4), bilateral nephrectomy (n=1) and 12 were with unknown etiology.
+Patients were dialyzed when symptoms of uremia were detected or the value of serum urea was >35.6mmol/L or creatinine >763 mmol/L. Patients in the predialysis and dialysis group were consuming protein-restricted diet, which is rich in carbohydrates and fat (commonly prescribed to delay the onset of uremia); none were treated with lipid-lowering drugs or hormone replacement therapy.
 Individuals with diabetes mellitus were excluded.
 The obtained results were compared with a control group of 85 (38 females and 47 males) voluntary blood donors.
-These individuals were matched for age and gender with chronic renal insufficiency and dialysis group.
+These individuals were matched for age and gender with the chronic renal insufficiency and dialysis group.